Cartilage damage or osteoarthritis – what are the differences?

 Arthrosis of the knee joint (gonarthrosis)

-Special features The knee is one of the most commonly affected joints in osteoarthritis, as it is exposed to high loads.
-Typical is the gradual loss of articular cartilage, which in later stages leads to bone-on-bone friction.
+Special Features The knee is one of the most frequently affected joints in osteoarthritis, as it is exposed to high loads.
+Typically, the gradual loss of joint cartilage leads to bone-on-bone friction in later stages.

 Symptoms